Washington: San Juan Islands

 If you’ve never heard of the San Juan Islands in northwest Washington, then you don’t know of the unspoiled beauty that awaits you.
 These glacier-formed islands are an outdoor playground with some of the best weather in the state.
 Sea currents keep them warmer in the winter and ocean breezes keep them cooler through the summer.
 Rainclouds pass over them, dropping rain only as they hit the Olympic Mountains further east.
 It's the perfect playground for cycling, hiking and kayaking.
 Come discover the San Juans with us!

-6 nights lodging, 5 breakfasts, 3 picnic and sack lunches, 5 dinners, snacks, ferries during the tour, guided kayaking trip, detailed cue sheets, maps and GPS cues, van support & trained guides.
+6 nights lodging, 5 breakfasts, 3 picnic or sack lunches, 5 dinners, snacks, ferries during the tour, guided kayaking trip, detailed cue sheets, maps and GPS cues, van support & trained guides.

 $195 for women-specific road or hybrid bikes. $350 for an e-bike.